Cannedfood/jmsearch/Readme.md

 (< means WIP)
 - Sort search results by how much they match **DONE**
 - Sort search results by relevance <
+- Split meaning + reading from kanji
 - Clean up code & make more robust
+	- Create unittests
 		- Run a list of A LOT OF WORDS (dictionary & all 4-letter combinations) against Romaji2Hiragana and Romaji2Katakana to make sure it doesn't hang up
 		- Run the whole dictionary against Kana2Romaji
 - Search for similar sounding words e.g.
 	- せけん (seken) = world -> せっけん (sekken) = soap
 	- しょねん (shonen) = first year -> しょうねん (shounen) = boy